 "When the Earth is sick, the animals will begin to disappear.
 When that happens, The Warriors of the Rainbow will come to save them."

 According to the story, a leader will not be the one that talks the loudest or boasts of successes.
 Leaders will be those whose actions speak for them and that have demonstrated wisdom and courage and proven that they work for the benefit of all.

 This is happening, a lot of good people care and want to look after the Earth.
 The trick is do something anything even just talking about it your friends has an impact.
-Be brave, don't do what you know is not right or don't feel is right, you will feel better for it.
+Be brave and do what you know is right.

 Why trees are the solution;

 Life in Syntropy - The work of Ernst Gotsch and a small team helping promote his work

 Tree cropping - 10MB download.
 J Russell Smith

 Interesting sustainability links - people who are doing great work;

 The One Yard Revolution. - Patrick Dolan.
 The secret power of woodchips.